Aerial drone view of The Field, Inverness

 a weather-friendly shelter in The Field

-It's up to you to decide if the field is secure enough for your dog.
-We've put in a ton of security features and we think we've covered everything, but there's always a chance of a dog who'll outsmart us — so please walk the perimeter on your first visit, especially if you have a highly-skilled Houdini.
+Everything above is what we've built in.
+It's still up to you to decide if the field is secure enough for your dog.
+We've thought of a lot, but there's always a chance of a dog who'll outsmart us — so please walk the perimeter on your first visit, especially if you have a highly-skilled Houdini.
+If you spot something we've missed, tell us.
+We'd much rather hear it than find out later.

 The carpark has the same safety measures as the field itself.
 Lock both gates behind you and no-one else can get in — unless you've invited them.